techunder/posts/README.md

 A tech blog focused on AI/CS paper reading, code reproduction, and software engineering tips.
 Follow for in-depth technical content and practical tutorials!

 ## How to Build
-- Run `git submodule add https://github.com/alex-shpak/hugo-book.git themes/hugo-book` to add the hugo-book theme
+- Run `git submodule add -f https://github.com/alex-shpak/hugo-book.git themes/hugo-book` to add the hugo-book theme
 - Run `hugo server -D -N` to debug the site.
 - Run `hugo` to build the site to public/.